 Institutionalized racism and flawed behavioral ascriptions have led to the under-diagnosis of ADHD in Black children and leads to their over-representation in the school-to-prison pipeline.
-Low-income students, students with neurodivergence and students with risk of academic failure are overrepresented in the pipeline.
+Dow-income students, students with neurodivergence and students with risk of academic failure are overrepresented in the pipeline.
 This is significant because it illustrates how already vulnerable communities are pushed into the criminal justice system at higher rates than their counterparts.
+Discourse in the pipeline of the pipeline in the pipeline.

 In the words of Symone Walker, a federal attorney and parent, "Illiteracy, special education and discipline are major pathways in the school pipeline to prison, but racial bias is the express route."
+52